Potential Worlds 2: Eco-Fictions

 Following up on Potential Worlds 1: Planetary Memories, the group exhibition Potential Worlds 2: Eco-Fictions explores speculative designs of the network of relationships between man and nature against the background of our current ecological situation.
 The consequences of the devastation of nature reveal the need to understand man as a part, rather than the center of the world.
 This exhibition brings together both historic and contemporary artistic positions that take up and develop this idea by questioning other forms of (co)living.
 It also addresses the ever-changing role of man in nature at the time of new, post-human technologies and the possibilities these allow for repurposing and coexistence.
 How can ways be found to create an exchange between all living beings?
 How can the detritus of the present and the traces of destruction – the “ruins of the Anthropocene” – be handled?
 What potentials are released when man and nature meet and ally?
 Which role can art play as a technological, scientific and social experiment?
 The artists in the exhibition work toward a social consciousness that encompasses all living beings and, based on this attitude, design new forms of togetherness.

-An accompanying publication with essays by T. J. Demos, Suad Garayeva-Maleki & Heike Munder, Jussi Parikka, Emily Scott will be released in the summer of 2020.
+An accompanying publication with essays by Benjamin Bratton.
+T. J. Demos, Suad Garayeva-Maleki & Heike Munder, Reza Negarestani and Jussi Parikka will be released in the summer of 2020.